My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 Throughout my 20s, I struggled on and off with mild generalized anxiety disorder.
 I say “mild” (not a clinical term) because I was always able to function daily, was a high-achiever, able to complete many successful years of schooling for my occupational therapy degree, and maintain relationships with friends, family, and significant others, etc. However, it was definitely there on and off, and I did see therapists over the years, which always helped.

 Fast forward to 2020.
-I found out I was pregnant with my son, Jack, on January 1, 2020.
+I found out I was pregnant with my first son, Big J, on January 1, 2020.
 We had moved to Denver from NYC just 7 months prior and Jake, my husband, and I were still kind of getting our bearings in this new city.
 But overall, we were SO excited (and a little nervous!) and ready to take on this next chapter.

 Throughout my pregnancy, things were generally healthy and “normal”, both physically and mentally.
 I did not experience symptoms of prenatal anxiety or depression, though looking back, I think we all were kind of in a state of shock with the global pandemic and daily unknowns/ups and downs.